eliataylor/studies/src/sorting/README.md

 - n is the number of elements
 - k is the range of values or number of digits
 - p is the number of increments in comb sort

-## Project Structure

-- `utils.ts`: Utility functions for testing and comparing sorting algorithms
-- `*Sort.ts`: Individual implementations of each sorting algorithm
-- `index.ts`: Central export point for all sorting algorithms
-- `RunAll.ts`: Script to compare performance of different algorithms

-## Contributions

-Contributions are welcome!
-Feel free to add new sorting algorithms, improve existing implementations, or enhance the utility functions.